-(iii) Elite athletes where it is necessary to live on campus due to their training programme (selected by EPC – criteria are included in the EPC Handbook).
+- Elite athletes where it is necessary to live on campus due to their training programme (selected by EPC coaches).

-(iv) Any other full-time student who is studying on an Undergraduate course, including students repeating their first year; if University accommodation remains available after offers, have been made to all priority groups named in this policy.
+- Any other full-time student who is studying on an Undergraduate course, including students repeating their first year; if University accommodation remains available after all guaranteed offers have been made, consideration will be given to all other groups named in this policy.

 e) Late Applicants/Insurance Offers/Clearing Students